 the money in my account after I made a purchase?

 Retailers, often gas stations, may put a hold on some of the funds in your account to cover purchases you make with a debit or credit card.
 This is known as debit or credit card "blocking."
 Retailers may do this to make sure that you have enough money in your account to cover the purchase or that you do not go over your credit limit.
 Sometimes the block or hold on your account is for more than the amount of your purchase.
 Also, the hold can last for a day or two, until the transaction is fully processed.
 Generally, there is no federal law limiting the amount of the hold or block, so when comparing credit and debit card offers, shop around.
-You may want to consider doing business with card companies that use shorter blocks.
+You may want to consider doing business with card companies that use shorter blocks or that do not allow blocks.
 For more information, see the Federal Trade Commission (FTC) FACTS for Consumers: Credit and Debit Card Blocking pamphlet.